circonus/docs/content/circonus/administration/enterprise-brokers.md

      uncomment the following line, setting the value to your deployment's API
      URL:
      * `CIRCONUS_API_URL="https://api.your.site.domain"`
 1. Configure optional settings in `noit.local.env`.
-A listing of optional parameters is in [Environment Variables](/circonus/administration/enterprise-brokers/#environment-variables) below.
+A list of optional parameters is in [Environment Variables](/circonus/administration/enterprise-brokers/#environment-variables) below.
 Commonly used parameters are:
    * `BROKER_NAME` - A user-friendly alias
    * `CLUSTER_NAME` - Name of the cluster the broker should join/create
 1. [Start](/circonus/administration/enterprise-brokers/#services) the `noitd`